Willowmay/Machine-Learning/README.md

 # Machine-Learning

-In 2018 summer, I finished machine learning class in Columbia University successfully with the highest score in my class.
+In 2018 summer, I finished machine learning class in Columbia University successfully with the highest score in class.
 A year ago, I am a new student with little programming knowledge, but now I feel very comfortable with data and always be suprised by looking into history data will shed light on new thoughts and impactful future.